moonlight-stream/moonlight-android/.serena/memories/core.md

   official project.
 The active feature branch is `feature/experimental-sbs`.
 - Product goal: duplicate one flat Moonlight stream into two side-by-side eye images for a OnePlus 11 in a SHINECON SC-G12.
-It is not stereo VR and does not require Sunshine/protocol changes, OpenXR, a virtual room, or head tracking.
+It is not stereo VR and does not require Sunshine/protocol changes, OpenXR, or a virtual room.
+Optional local 3DoF head-controlled panning moves the already calibrated flat images.
 - The intended path is one network stream, one hardware MediaCodec decoder, `SurfaceTexture`/external OES, and one GLES composition pass with no CPU frame copies.
 The ordinary direct-to-Surface upstream path remains the default.
 - Ownership: `Game` orchestrates Activity/Surface/connection lifecycle;
+  `MediaCodecDecoderRenderer` owns codec/pacing/recovery; `SbsRenderer` owns EGL/OES/SurfaceTexture, decoder Surface and SBS composition; `SbsHeadTracker` owns the rotation sensor thread, relative pose and recenter baseline;
-  `MediaCodecDecoderRenderer` owns codec/pacing/recovery; `SbsRenderer` owns EGL/OES/SurfaceTexture and decoder Surface; `PreferenceConfiguration` owns persisted local SBS settings; `NvConnection` owns connection cancellation and native permit lifecycle.
+  `PreferenceConfiguration` owns persisted local SBS settings; `NvConnection` owns connection cancellation and native permit lifecycle.
 - Current SBS MVP provides duplicated eyes, aspect-fit black surround, virtual screen scale, separation, common/per-eye placement and perspective controls, independent horizontal/vertical one-term lens correction, and independent